 Intake assessments are performed on every student seeking services at SCS for the purpose of getting a rough diagnostic impression and making appropriate dispositions.
 This activity will help post-docs get acquainted with the diagnostic spectrum seen at SCS, as well as the clinical specialties of SCS staff members.
 Additionally, with SCS serving as the gate-keeper to students seeking long-term treatment through the University Student Health Insurance Plan (USHIP), post-docs will become familiar with SCS’s referral process and extensive referral network.

 “Let’s Talk” Counseling Services (2-3 hrs per week)

-Adopted from Cornell University’s Counseling Center, this innovative program involves the creation of 3 drop-in offices on campus (the Office of International Affairs, the Office of Multicultural Student Affairs and Rockefeller Chapel) to assist students who might be reluctant to seek psychological services through traditional means by offering more informal contact that may serve as a prelude to seeking services at SCS.
+Adopted from Cornell University’s Counseling Center, this innovative program involves the creation of 3 drop-in offices on campus to assist students who might be reluctant to seek psychological services through traditional means by offering more informal contact that may serve as a prelude to seeking services at SCS.
 This program is run by SCS and is available to trainees on a rotating basis at the discretion of the staff member who runs the program.